peteroupc/peteroupc.github.io/exporand.md

 - An optional _integer part_ (more specifically, the integer part [floor] of the number's absolute value).
 - An optional _sign_ (positive or negative).

-If the integer part and sign are not given, the PSRN is assumed to lie in the interval [0, 1].
+If an implementation cares only about PSRNs in the interval [0, 1], it can store only a fractional part; in this case, the unstored integer part and sign are assumed to be 0 and positive, respectively.

 PSRNs ultimately represent a random number between two others; one of the number's two bounds has the following form: sign * (integer part + fractional part), which is a lower bound if the PSRN is positive, or an upper bound if it's negative.
 For example, if the PSRN stores a positive sign, the integer 3, and the fractional part \[3, 5, 6\] (in base 10), then the PSRN represents a random number in the interval \[3.356, 3.357\].
 Here, one of the bounds is built using the PSRN's sign, integer part, and fractional part, and because the PSRN is positive, this is a lower bound.